 Sometimes a musician gives it their all, and just doesn't make a good record.
-But other times, they have a terrible idea that nobody can talk them out of, push it as far as they can, and don't make a good record.
+But other times, they have a terrible idea nobody can talk them out of, push it as far as they can, and don't make a good record.
 Many of the best musicians of all time have faltered here and there, releasing their worst album, or a record that is just plain weird, and doesn't impress fans... or the critics.
 What are the worst albums made by great musicians and bands?

 Nobody remembers the mediocre records, but everyone knows the terrible, career-killing ones.
 These are the worst of the worst, awkward veers into genres outside of their strengths, insane concept albums that nobody in the band understands, contractual-obligation filler, arrogant stabs at replacing a lead singer, or just flights of fancy fueled by cocaine and ego.
 And they're all by musicians that have done great, timeless, platinum-selling work.

 Sure, some of these albums even went platinum.
 But that doesn't mean they were good.
-In fact, they were all odd forays into musical worlds unknown, that would probably have been better left unexplored.
-From Paul Simon's Broadway musical, Elvis's spoken word album, an Garth Brooks's alt-rock record released under an alter ego with a soul patch, these are the truly worst records by good musicians that would have been better left unrecorded.
+In fact, they were all odd forays into musical worlds unknown, and probably would have been better left unexplored.
+Including Paul Simon's Broadway musical, Elvis's spoken word album, and Garth Brooks's alt-rock record released under an alter ego with a soul patch, these are the truly worst records by good musicians that would have been better left unrecorded.

 Lulu - 2011

 Cantankerous rocker Lou Reed and speed metal mavens Metallica went together about as well as oil and vodka.
 Their joint album, 2011’s Lulu, was derided by critics as a shambling wreck, with Reed’s off-key sing speaking smushed together with some generic bar band thrash.
-The lyrics, based on German expressionist plays from the late 1800s, were all but incomprehensible, and nobody in Metallica sounded like they were playing the same song, much less working on the same album.
+The lyrics, based on German expressionist plays, were all but incomprehensible, and nobody in Metallica sounded like they were playing the same song, much less working on the same album.